misdali/op-enclave/tools/pcr0-verifier/README.md

 # PCR0 Verifier

-This tool extracts the PCR0 measurement from an op-enclave EIF (Enclave Image Format) file.
+This tool gets the PCR0 measurement from an op-enclave EIF (Enclave Image Format) file.
 The PCR0 measurement is a cryptographic hash that represents the initial state of the enclave, which is crucial for attestation and verification purposes.

 ## Prerequisites